phuongquan/mantis/README.md

 The mantis package generates interactive html reports that enable quick visual review of multiple related time series.
 This can help with identification of temporal artefacts and unexpected trends.
-Each group of time series is displayed together, with adjustable axes and tooltips showing the individual dates and values.
+The time series visualisations include adjustable axes and tooltips showing the individual dates and values.

 The data frame containing the time series should be in long format, i.e.: